alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 There are many reasons underlying this emphasis on impact.
 For one, it provides tangible evidence of benefit to weigh against the costs of research.
-For another, the measures commonly used as proxy indicators of impact provide an engaging way of comparing peer research programmes across the globe when undertaking strategic decision-making or benchmarking.
+For another, it provides an engaging way of comparing peer research programmes across the globe, albeit through the lens of proxy indicators, when undertaking strategic decision-making or benchmarking.
-It is not, perhaps, ideal for making comparisons across disciplines as each one has its own pattern of impact, operating over a different timescale.
+It is not, however, ideal for making comparisons across disciplines as each one has its own pattern of impact, operating over a different timescale.
-In order to accommodate these differences as far as possible, though, funders tend to take into account a wide variety of ways in which research can be influential.
+In order to accommodate these differences as far as possible, funders tend to take into account a wide variety of ways in which research can be influential.
 This means going beyond a traditional bibliometric analysis of academic outputs to consider how wider societal needs have been met by research efforts.
-Research can have impact by influencing practice or policy, generating wealth, driving industrial innovations, addressing pressing societal questions or problems, or taking account of community priorities during the planning stages of a project and successfully addressing them.
+Research can have impact by influencing practice or policy, generating wealth, driving industrial innovations, tackling pressing societal questions or problems, or meeting the needs of a particular community.

-It is in the interests of researchers and institutions, therefore, to track the impact of their research.
+It is therefore in the interests of researchers and institutions to track the impact of their research.
 An obvious place to start is with the impact of research outputs, including datasets.
 Admittedly, the prospect of using quantitative measures for this is not without controversy.
 Social and political concerns include the encroachment on academic freedom and creativity, and the effects on the well-being of researchers of working in a culture of measurement [@kansa2014ins].
 The limitations of what is being measured must also be recognised: awareness is needed of the specific types of impact being recorded, which may not be comprehensive especially given how broad the consideration of impact could be.
 The output from tools for tracking impact must also be carefully considered.
 As discussed below, due to the immaturity of the area some of the measurements may not be comparable.
 A note of caution must be sounded if using derived data for decision making: